IgnatiusFrancis/SAAS/README.md

-# Wallet System API Documentation
+#SAAS API Documentation

-Welcome to the Wallet System API documentation.
-This API facilitates the management of user wallets and transactions using Paystack integration.
-Below, you will find information on setting up, running, and testing the API.
+This is a subscription-based application using Paystack, BullMQ, and NestJS modular architecture.

 ## Table of Contents